emily-palaska/CellularAutomaton/README.md

 # CellularAutomaton
-Third homework for the PDS Course - January 2024
+Third homework for the Parallel & Distributed Systems Course